gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 ### Are URLs deterministic?

 URLs are deterministic besides the UUID generated for a given build.
 For example, the glob pattern for a Pull Request build would be `build-*.gatsbyjs.io`.

-### When will Unified Hosting be live on my site?

-Unified Hosting will begin rolling out for all builds on November 17, 2022.
-Sites on a Free plan will receive unified hosting first, followed by Professional, and then Enterprise.
-All sites are anticipated to have Unified Hosting on November 24, 2022.